 On this page:

-We are expanding the capabilities of Microsoft Teams with Teams Telephony.
-This will enable you to make and receive telephone calls from your University phone number via the Teams app on your device, wherever you are working.
+With Teams Telephony you make and receive all telephone calls from your University phone number via the Teams app on your device, wherever you are working.

 See the Toolkit guide for further information about using Teams Telephony.